isomerpages/ura-lkywcp/pages/glossary.md

 #### **V**

+- **Vibrancy**: _(in the context of a city)_ refers to the energy, liveliness, and activity that makes it an attractive and engaging place to live, work, and visit.
+It is characterised by a diverse mix of people, cultures, and activities, and an abundance of social, cultural, and economic opportunities.
 - **Vulnerable groups**: refer to populations that are at greater risk of harm or disadvantage due to their social, economic, or physical circumstances.
 These groups may face discrimination, exclusion, or marginalisation in society, and may have limited access to resources, opportunities, and services that are necessary for their well-being.

 [Back to top](#directory)